SherlokMo/Anyns-feed/README.md

    ```PHP
    const directory = 'ENTER YOUR DIRECTORY NAME';
    ```
-2. create a vendor file to autoload classes using composer
+2. create a vendor folder to autoload classes using composer
    ```sh
    cd YOUR_PROJECT_PATH
    composer update